LachlanMurphy/SpotifyWrap-Team014-2/README.md

 **Prerequisites Required To Run:**

 Must run on a Linux OS

-Must have access to a Spotify API key - more specifically a ClientID and Client secret.
-These should be defined in a local .env file that you must create for the app functionality to work

 **How To Run The Application Locally:**

+In order to Run the application locally, you must have access to two different API Keys:

+    -> Spotify API key: More specifically a ClientID and Client secret.
+These should be defined in a local .env file that you must create.
+ClientID should be defined as a variable called 'CLIENT_ID', ans Client Secret should be defined under a variable 'CLIENT_SECRET.'

+    -> Last.fm API key: Should be defined under a variable called CLIENT_API.

 1. cd into ProjectSourceCode